 Why We Like It

-Here’s a quick look at why the Chase Freedom Flex® stands out.
+Here’s a closer look at why the Chase Freedom Flex® stands out in a crowded field of cash back cards.

-- The card’s rewards structure is a major draw, offering 5% cash back on rotating categories on up to $1,500 in combined purchases per quarter (activation required), plus elevated rewards on travel, dining, and drugstores.
+- The card’s rewards structure is a major draw, offering 5% cash back on up to $1,500 in combined purchases in rotating quarterly categories you activate, plus 3% back on dining and at drugstores.

 Pros